dev4press/gd-forum-manager-for-bbpress/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Expand how the moderators can manage forum content, including quick edit options and bulk editing.
+Expand how the moderators can manage forum content from the frontend, including quick edit for each topic and bulk topic editing from any page showing list of topics.

 == Description ==
-Expand how the moderators can manage forum content, including quick edit options and bulk editing.
+Expand how the moderators can manage forum content from the frontend, including quick edit for each topic and bulk topic editing from any page showing list of topics.

 == Installation ==
 = General Requirements =